 Lake McKenzie, Fraser Island QLD

-Who could resist the turquoise and cobalt waters and pristine white sand of Lake McKenzie on Fraser Island that are begging you to dive in – even in the cooler months?
+Who could resist the turquoise waters and pristine white sand of Lake McKenzie?
+This popular swimming hole on Fraser Island is begging you to dive in, even in the cooler months.

 The Whitsundays, QLD

 Winter?
 What winter?
-The Whitsundays might need to be reminded what winter is supposed to be, but when you’re aboard an Ocean Raft ogling marine life, who really cares, right?
+The Whitsundays might need to be reminded what winter is supposed to be, but when you’re out on the water exploring this world-famous region, who really cares, right?

-And the gorgeous sunsets on offer are the great capper to a winter day in…
+And the gorgeous sunsets are the perfect way to finish a Winter’s day…

 Mindil Beach, Darwin NT

-The Mindil Beach Sunset Markets are popular year-round for both some light shopping – and to watch the sun go down on another eternally warm day in Darwin.
+The Mindil Beach Sunset Markets are popular year-round for shopping, eating and watching the sun go down on another eternally warm day in Darwin.

 Margaret River, WA

-Known for its wine and kangaroos, these furry locals can be seen revelling in the winter nights – so the question is: why aren’t you?
+Known for its wine and kangaroos, these furry locals can be seen revelling in the winter nights.
+The question is, why aren’t you?

 Cable Beach, Broome WA

-Reaching tops of around 30 degrees during winter, Western Australia’s balmy Broome and its iconic camels aren’t familiar with the word “winter”.
+Reaching tops of around 30 degrees Celsius during winter, Western Australia’s Broome and its iconic camels aren’t familiar with the word winter.

-Cosy up and spend the night stargazing at this inland QLD gem where temps will reach a low of 10 degrees Celsius – nothing a bonfire won’t fix.
+Cosy up and spend the night stargazing at this inland QLD gem where temps will reach a low of 10 degrees Celsius.
+Don’t let the lower temperature scare you if, it’s nothing a bonfire can’t fix.